Is dementia hereditary? This is one question that we get asked on a regular basis.

 Medical research on ‘is dementia hereditary’

-Most researchers believe that dementia is caused by diseases that are a result of the lifestyle they lead rather than the DNA that they have inherited from their parents.
+Researchers believe that dementia is caused by diseases that are a result of the lifestyle they lead rather than the DNA that they have inherited from their parents.

-Although some conditions that can lead to diseases of the brain in later life can be inherited.
+Some conditions that can lead to diseases of the brain in later life can be inherited.
 Diseases such as Huntington’s are inherited diseases and other forms of dementia such as frontotemporal dementia’s have a greater risk of being inherited from parent to child by as much as 50%.

 In general most dementia’s such as Alzheimer’s disease and Vascular dementia are not inherited diseases and are a consequence of the lifestyles we choose to lead.
 Much more evidence is still needed to confirm this research.